tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Now, as per the event description, we have to emit the event whenever copyright is transferred or, in other words, when the `transferCopyrightOwnership` function is called.

-On the last line inside the body of the `transferCopyrightOwnership` function `emit` the `Transfer` event passing it the required parameters.
+On the last line inside the body of the `transferCopyrightOwnership` function, `emit` the `Transfer` event passing it the required parameters.

 ```Solidity
     function transferCopyrightOwnership(uint copyright_id, address new_owner) public onlyCopyrightOwner(copyright_id) {